 See a colony of African penguins

 Boulders Beach and Robben Island aren’t the only places where endangered African penguins live – Stony Point is also home to a thriving colony of these adorable waddlers.
-You will have to take slight detour: turn off the N2 after Somerset West onto the very scenic R44 route.
-This road has mountains to the one side and the Indian Ocean to the other.
+You will have to take a slight detour: turn off the N2 after Somerset West onto the very scenic R44 route.
+This road has mountains to one side and the Indian Ocean to the other.

 Hermanus